I was not a good singer when I was young.

 Training Your Vocal Cords

-You can’t learn how to sing without strong vocal cords.
+You can’t have a beautiful voice without strong vocal cords.
 If they are weak, your voice will be weak, but if they are well-trained, you will be able to produce a good tone and pitch.

-- Sing like you talk.
 Practice singing with the same volume and movements as when you talk.
 This teaches you how to regulate the movement of your larynx.

 Do them for three to five minutes at a time and follow that with three to five minutes of rest.
 Continue this for 40 minutes, even if you feel tired and want to quit.

 Just like pushing your muscles in the gym makes them stronger, challenging your vocal cords strengthens them as well.
 This exercise also helps with controlling your breathing as you move from one note to the next.

 This forces you to use your inner larynx muscles, which are responsible for closing the vocal cords together and producing a good tone.
 This is not an easy exercise and it might help to have someone watch you to make sure your throat is actually still.

-- Do tongue rolls.
 There is some evidence that the tongue plays a role in strengthening the vocal cords.
 To do tongue rolls, put your tongue down flat in your mouth.
 Then when you sing, roll up the sides.